pratibhasingh47/basic-viva-question/DSA/SET2.md

 <hr>

-## Question 3 -> How to check if a given Binary Tree is BST or not?
+## Question 3 -> What is linear search and its time complexity ?